binomialhq/poly/doc/SPECIFICATION.md

 concepts that should not be mixed, that of an API specification and the location of some specific implementation of it.
 Poly proposes a strict separation of these concerns.
-The fact that Poly implements features that are not available in the alternatives, is rather explained by Poly attempting to consider a wider variety of scenarios, as well as purpose-specific language constructs.
+The fact that Poly implements features that are not available in the alternatives, is rather explained by its consideration for a wider variety of scenarios, as well as purpose-specific language constructs.

 From a syntatic point of view, Poly more closely resembles protobuf and Apache